 More than 25 years of silent power behind SFR's technical department

-What André values most about working at Schothorst is the open communication and the great relationships with colleagues.
-“Everyone is involved and taken seriously.
-I get to be part of the budget discussions on behalf of the technical department, and together we make sure the money is spent wisely.
-That feels really good!”
+What André values most about working at Schothorst is the open communication and good relationships with colleagues.
+“Everyone is involved and contributes their part to the process.
+We’re engaged from budget discussions to the delivery of the barn or installation, and together we ensure

 Working conditions contribute to job satisfaction

 Henk den Hartigh started his career at Schothorst Feed Research in 1983 as a lab analyst, working just twenty hours a week.
 "I wasn’t only in the lab, I also helped with poultry research.
 For example, I 'milked' roosters for hen insemination," he says with a laugh.
 By the late ‘80s, veterinary tasks were added to his role, such as drawing blood and histology.
+Since the early 90s, he became head of the analytical and zoological lab, and he led the team with great joy until 2022.

 Henk lives in 't Harde, between Harderwijk and Zwolle, about a half-hour drive from Schothorst.
 "In the beginning, the analytical lab work and veterinary lab tasks were separate, but over the years, they have increasingly merged," he explains.
 Nowadays, animal technicians also fall under the lab's responsibilities.
 "It makes sense that the person collecting the samples also understands what analyses will be done with them."